 - a little salt and pepper to taste

-- 1 tbsp creme fraiche approx, to serve
+- 1 tablespoon creme fraiche approx, to serve

 - Dice the onion.
 Warm a pot/pan over a medium heat and add the butter.
 Once melted, add the onion and cook, stirring occasionally, for around 3-4 minutes until the onion is softened and translucent but not browning.